 Personality is composed of external traits & no two individual possess identical characteristics.
-There are thousand of words representing personality characteristics which were reduced to five abstract personality dimension of personality defined in Big five model
+There are thousands of words representing personality characteristics which were reduced to five abstract personality dimensions of personality defined in Big five model which are as follows:

-- 1. Extroversion: Person who score positive on this dimension have a comfort level of relationship & relatedness with others.
-They are sociable, talkative, assertive, open to establish new relationship with and who scores negative on this dimension are introverts and are less sociable, talkative and lack of establishing good relationship & relatedness with others. - 2.
-Agreeableness: Agreeableness shows persons ability to get agreed with others.
+1. Extroversion: Person who score positive on this dimension have a comfort level of relationship & relatedness with others.
+They are sociable, talkative, assertive, open to establish new relationship with and who scores negative on this dimension are introverts and are less sociable, talkative and lack of establishing good relationship & relatedness with others.

+2. Agreeableness: - Agreeableness shows person's ability to get agreed with others.
 Person who scores positive in this dimension are co-operative, trusting and value harmony and agree on thoughts of others more than on their own saying & thoughts.
-Person who score low on agreeableness lacks of co-operation trust & harmony with others & only focus on their needs and thoughts. - 3.
-Conscientiousness: Conscientiousness refers to number of goals that a person focuses on.
+Person who score low on agreeableness lacks of co-operation trust & harmony with others & only focus on their needs and thoughts.

+3. Conscientiousness: - Conscientiousness refers to number of goals that a person focuses on.
 A highly conscientiousness person focuses on relatively few goals at one time.
 They are more organized, systematic, careful, thorough, responsible, self-disciplined and achievement oriented.
-A person scoring negative on this dimension focus on higher no. of goals are disorganized, less systematic, careless, irresponsible less thorough & self-disciplined. - 4.
-Emotional Stability:- This dimension focus on individual's ability to cope with stress.
-Highly emotional stability in individual make them calm, enthusiastic & secured.
-Person with low emotional stability are nervous, depressed & insecured. - 5.
-Openness to experience:- This dimension shows one's range of interest.
+A person scoring negative on this dimension focus on higher no. of goals are disorganized, less systematic, careless, irresponsible less thorough & self-disciplined.

+4. Emotional Stability:- This dimension focus on individual's ability to cope with stress.
+Highly emotional stability makes an individual calm, enthusiastic & secured.
+Persons with low emotional stability are nervous, depressed &insecure.

+5. Openness to experience:- This dimension shows one's range of interest.
 Positively scoring people are open to new thoughts, ideas, beliefs and are fascinated by novelty, innovation & creativity.
 They have positive attitude towards new ideas & information.